TiffanyVlaar/TiffanyVlaar.github.io/docs/supervision.markdown

 <br>

 - A PhD project on **Scalable Deep Learning for Biodiversity Monitoring under Real-World Constraints** within the ExaGEO CDT with Prof. Rachel McCrea (Lancaster University), Prof. Colin Torney, Dr. Thomas Morrison, and Dr. Paul Eizenhöfer.
+Application deadline: 31 January  2026.
 More information on the project and programme: [https://www.exageo.org/phd-student-projects/](https://www.exageo.org/phd-student-projects/)

 - A PhD project on **Deep Learning Optimization and Design Choices for Marine Biodiversity Monitoring** within the Leverhulme Programme for Doctoral Training in Ecological Data Science with Dr. Laurence De Clippele (University of Glasgow).
 More information on the programme: [https://ecological-data-science.github.io/](https://ecological-data-science.github.io/)

 <img src="/docs/DeClippele.jpg" width="400"/>

 - I am a PhD supervisor within the **DiveIn CDT**.
-This CDT prioritises diversity and aims to produce transformative interdisciplinary research in various areas, including Net Zero and AI. <!-- <br> It offers fully funded four-year interdisciplinary PhDs starting in September 2025. <br> -->
+This CDT prioritises diversity and aims to produce transformative interdisciplinary research in various areas, including Net Zero and AI.
+Application deadline: 31 January 2026. <!-- <br> It offers fully funded four-year interdisciplinary PhDs starting in September 2026.  <br> -->
 More information: [DiveIn CDT](https://www.divein.org.uk) and [my supervisor profile](https://www.divein.org.uk/supervisor/tiffanyvlaar/) <br>
 If you have been accepted onto the CDT, please do not hesitate to reach out to me if you are interested in my work.